- Chhorvy is a community fishery activist in Cambodia.

 “But if they want, they can.
 It doesn’t mean a lot of work, it can be participating in community events, like when they are living along the river, they can report to the community committee whenever there is illegal activity, that’s taking part, too.”

 This work is only possible with support from people like you.
-Learn more about how you’re helping us alleviate poverty through our gender equality and climate justice work.
+Learn more about how you’re helping us alleviate poverty through our work on gender equality and climate change.